Engineering Short Courses

 George Quinn is a guest researcher with the National Institute of Standards and Technology, Gaithersburg, MD.
 He received his BSME from Northeastern University.

-$1,595.00.
+$1,695.00.
 We do not issue refunds, however you may substitute someone else from your company in your place.
-Fee includes: Fractography of Ceramics and Glasses practice guide.
+Fee includes: Fractography of Ceramics and Glasses practice guide, one dinner and three lunches.